 by Karen J Mossman

-I was reading an online about racial abuse on a Manchester tram.
-A youth suddenly started yelling abuse at a man who was minding his own business.
-He was in his thirties, dark-skinned with glasses and hair in a pony tail.
-A regular looking guy, I say.
-The tram seemed to be full as some like him had to stand as there were no seats left.
+I was reading an online about racial abuse on a Manchester tram where a youth started yelling abuse at a man who was minding his own business.

-Eventually the man did shout back saying something about the youth’s age, as they actually had the cheek to tell him to get off the tram.
+Eventually the man shouted back saying something about the youth’s age, as the youth and his friend had the gall to tell the stranger to get off the tram.

-It is a shame the same can’t be said for racial decimation, too.
+It is a shame the same can’t be said for racial decimation.
 Sometimes we seem to be going back in time just when I thought we had learnt from the past.
-It’s sad and just as shocking and I just hope going forward we can find harmony.
+It’s sad and just as shocking and I just hope going forward we can find some kind of harmony.